dell/omnia-containers/README.md

 ## Building LDMS Producer RPM Package

 The `build_rpm.sh` script creates LDMS producer RPM packages for HPC monitoring.
 It clones the OVIS repository and builds RPM packages in a Rocky Linux 10 container.
+Supports both x86_64 and aarch64 architectures - run on the respective platform to build for that architecture.

 ### Syntax
 ```bash